ConstanceSL/vigilant-octo-memory/Analysing_twitter/README.md

 # Analysing pro and anti immigration tweets
-Project in progress, looking at pro and anti immigration tweets The first part was done as my capstone project for the Propulsion Academy Data Science Bootcamp, and is presented below The project is currently being developed further as part of a study done with Vlad Glaveanu and Claude Chaudet, both researchers at Webster University Geneva.
+Project in progress, looking at pro and anti immigration discourses on Twitter using NLP

+The first part was done as my capstone project for the Propulsion Academy Data Science Bootcamp, and is presented below

+The project is currently being developed further as part of a study done with Vlad Glaveanu and Claude Chaudet, both researchers at Webster University Geneva.

 ## Propulsion Capstone project presentation